-Theoretical work has focused on the evolution of positive density-dependent dispersal, which evolves when - there is negative density-dependence in density regulation (Gyllenberg and Metz, 2001; Poethke and Hovestadt, 2002)

-If individuals are present in a patch that has a smaller population density than an average patch, - they experience less competition and, therefore, tend to stay in their natal patch (no dispersal), and density-independent dispersalare most commonly reported (however, mostly in laboratory studies) and - theoretically show that these shapes are associated with population stability.
-Sex-biased dispersal has also experienced long-standing interest by both theoreticians and empiricists, as recently reviewed in detail

-- by Li and Kokko (2019).
-In this context, the importance of the ordering of life-cycle events andmating systems has been discussed, but Li and Kokko (2019) point out that more work is needed.
-Importantly, - while the optimal plastic response of dispersal to both internal state (e.g., those in patches with higher than average densities tend to leave their natal patch with a probability that increases with local - population density due to increased competition (Gyllenberg and Metz.
-2001; Poethke and Hovestadt, 2002)

-Many theoretical studies have assumed different shapes of positive density-dependence: linear (Travis and Dytham, 1999) - or sigmoid (Kun and Scheuring, 2006; Bocedi et al., 2012; Travis et al., 2009).
-However, the theoretical expectation in discrete time models is given by a function in which dispersal is zero below a threshold - and then increases in a saturating manner beyond it (Poethke and Hovestadt, 2002).
-Apart from a first principles justification, this reaction norm shape outcompetes all the others in pairwise competition - simulation experiments (Hovestadt et al., 2010).
-Similarly, sex-biased dispersal; Gros et al. 2008; Gros et al. 2009; Li and Kokko 2019) and external conditions (e.g., density-dependent dispersal; Travis and Dytham 1999; Gyllenberg and -) has been studied theoretically and empirically, the underlying mechanisms that generate dispersal plasticity have not been modelled. - is known to evolve due to asymmetry in limiting resources, kin competition, or inbreeding depression (Li and Kokko, 2019).
-When females mate with a randomly chosen male, this leads to the evolution of male-biased dispersal, that is, males tend to disperse more than females, since they experience greater variability in mates, which is a limiting resource (Gros et al., 2009). - Broadly, the question of modelling mechanisms underlying dispersal plasticity falls into a broader discussion of representing the genetic architecture of dispersal and Apart from the first principle approaches - already described above (e.g., Poethke and Hovestadt (2002) and Gyllenberg and Metz (2001)), the consequences of such modelling choices (Saastamoinen et al., 2018).
-In general, explicit genetic architecture of dispersal - 32 , plastic or constitutive, is not considered and highly simplifying assumptions, such as a single quantitative locus or standard adaptive dynamics assumptions (small mutation effects and rare mutation), are common. - These approaches are useful to derive optimal dispersal rates or plastic responses under equilibrium metapopulation conditions.
-However, shape of the genetic architecture of optimal dispersal, which - 36 includes the number of underlying loci, their effects and how they interact with each other (e.g., epistasis - and pleiotropy), needs to be considered to make predictions of eco-evolutionary dynamics during rapidly changing conditions, such as rapid habitat fragmentation or range expansion.
-Under such conditions - of rapid change, the ecological consequences and feedbacks do not only depend on the evolutionary - optima but also the rate of evolution (Fronhofer et al., 2023).
-For example the number of loci that govern an additive dispersal trait may modify how the rate at which a spatially structured population constitutive dispersal and local adaptation using non-additive gene-regulatory networks, and find that this leads to faster and accelerated range expansions due to increased mutational sensitivity in the local adaptation trait, with the genetic architecture of dispersal having no effect.
+Dispersal rates of organisms show plastic responses to local population density and may increase (positive density-dependent dispersal), decrease (negative density-dependent dispersal), or even be unimodal (reviewed in Harman et al. (2020)).
+Theoretical work has focused on the evolution of positive density-dependent dispersal, which evolves when there is negative density-dependence in density regulation (Gyllenberg and Metz, 2001; Poethke and Hovestadt, 2002).
+If individuals are present in a patch that has a smaller population density than an average patch, they experience less competition and, therefore, tend to stay in their natal patch (no dispersal), and those in patches with higher than average densities tend to leave their natal patch with a probability that increases with local population density due to increased competition (Gyllenberg and Metz, 2001; Poethke and Hovestadt, 2002).
+Many theoretical studies have assumed different shapes of positive density-dependence: linear (Travis and Dytham, 1999) or sigmoid (Kun and Scheuring, 2006; Bocedi et al., 2012; Travis et al., 2009).
+However, the theoretical expectation in discrete time models is given by a function in which dispersal is zero below a threshold and then increases in a saturating manner beyond it (Poethke and Hovestadt, 2002).
+Apart from a first principles justification, this reaction norm shape outcompetes all the others in pairwise competition simulation experiments (Hovestadt et al., 2010).
+Similarly, sex-biased dispersal is known to evolve due to asymmetry in limiting resources, kin competition, or inbreeding depression (Li and Kokko, 2019).
+When females mate with a randomly chosen male, this leads to the evolution of male-biased dispersal, that is, males tend to disperse more than females, since they experience greater variability in mates, which is a limiting resource (Gros et al., 2009).

-- responds to habitat fragmentation (Saastamoinen et al., 2018) and also the dynamics of range shifts - (Weiss-Lehman and Shaw, 2022).
-Further, in a previous study, Deshpande and Fronhofer (2022) model for density-dependent dispersal from first principles (Gyllenberg and Metz, 2001; Poethke and Hovestadt, 2002)
+Apart from the first principle approaches already described above (e.g., Poethke and Hovestadt (2002)

-In the context of dispersal plasticity, theoretical work has been able to derive optimal reaction norms has been used in which different "loci" represent the trait value corresponding to a given environment relied on polynomials if the function-valued trait approach was too computationally demanding (Deshpande et al., 2021).
-Closer to the present study, Ezoe and Iwasa (1997) standardised a neural network model against analytically derived reaction norms for density-dependent dispersal.
+and Gyllenberg and Metz (2001)), the shape of the optimal dispersal plastic response can also be obtained by other methods.
+A function value trait approach has been used in which different "loci" represent the trait value corresponding to a given environment (Dieckmann et al., 2006) or differing internal conditions (Gros et al., 2009).
+Finally, some studies have relied on polynomials if the function-valued trait approach was too computationally demanding (Deshpande et al., 2021).
+Closer to the present study, Ezoe and Iwasa (1997) standardised a neural network model against analytically derived reaction norms for densitydependent dispersal.